-Fall is arriving quickly and your air conditioner has outlived another cooling season.
-But just because it made it through this summer doesn’t guarantee it will keep the cold air coming the next time temperatures rise.
+Autumn is arriving quickly and your air conditioner has outlived another summer.
+But surviving this summer doesn’t guarantee it will keep the cold air coming the next time temperatures rise.
 Here are common signals that your AC may be on its way out.

-Your air conditioning equipment is supposed to keep you cool and comfortable on the warmest days, so if you’re A/C is not keeping your home cool (and you’re not comfortable) there’s likely a problem.
-There are several situations where your air conditioner may quit cooling – compressor failure, a wrong calibrated thermostat, or a refrigerant leak.
-Depending on the situation, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioner – preferably one that keeps your home cool.
+Your air conditioning equipment is meant to keep you cool and comfortable on the warmest days, so if you’re A/C is not keeping you cool (and you’re uncomfortable) there’s probably a problem.
+There are a lot of situations where your air conditioner may quit cooling – compressor failure, a wrong calibrated thermostat, or a refrigerant leak.
+Once you’ve determined the situation, it may be better to just let go of your little engine that could, and purchase a newer, more energy-efficient air conditioner – preferably one that keeps you cool.

 More Frequent Repairs

-If you’re calling for air conditioner repairs every cooling season, it may be time to bite the bullet and purchase a new one.
-Frequent AC repairs are a good sign that your AC is starting to breakdown and you don’t want to be caught in the middle of the dog days of summer with a roasting hot home.
+If you’re calling for air conditioner repairs every cooling season, it may be time to bite the bullet and invest in a new one.
+Frequent AC repairs are a good signal that your air conditioning system is starting to breakdown and you don’t want to be left in the middle of the dog days of summer with a roasting hot home.

 Increase in Energy Bills

-If you see a jump in your AC bills that could be a signal that something is not right.
-If your air conditioning system is working excessive overtime, it could cause you to work overtime to afford it, and it may be a better option for you to purchase a more energy-efficient air conditioner that can easily reduce your peak season utility payments.
+If you see a hike in your AC bills that could be a signal that something is not right.
+If your air conditioning system is working excessive overtime, it could result in you working overtime to afford it, and it might be a better option for you to invest in a more energy-efficient air conditioner that can easily reduce your peak season energy payments.

 Less Air Flow

-If your air isn’t blowing as forceful as it used to be, it could be a signal that your AC is on its way to breaking down.
-Check your home’s air filters to make sure they do not require replacing and, if not, call a professional to help discover the problem.
+If your air isn’t blowing as forceful as it used to be, it could be a sign that your air conditioner is on its way to breaking down.
+Check your home’s air filters to make sure they do not require replacing and, if not, call an expert to help discover the problem.

 If your air conditioner starts producing weird noises, there could be a problem.
-Higher pitched noises could mean an issue with one of the motors.
-Rattling noises could signal a part has come loose.
+Higher pitched noises may mean an issue with one of the motors.
+Rattling noises might signal a part is loose.
 Don’t risk it.
-Call a professional to take a look and decide if it’s an issue worth repairing or if it is going to end up being an ongoing issue.
+Call an expert to inspect it and determine if it’s a problem worth repairing or if it will continue to be an ongoing issue.

 Signs of Aging

-As it is with everything (and everyone), the more something has aged, the weaker it usually gets.
-Is your system not cooling as well as it did five years ago?
-Are specific rooms hotter or colder than others?
+Just like everything (and everyone), the more something has aged, the weaker it usually gets.
+Is your system not cooling like it did five years ago?
+Are specific rooms colder or hotter than others?
 Is it taking a larger amount of time to cool your home?
-These are all typical signs of an aging system.
-If your AC is having a hard time and is nearing or over 10 years in age, call Service Experts Heating & Air Conditioning and 919-578-4329 for a complimentary in-home estimate and ask about our current rebates on energy-efficient air conditioners.
+All of these are typical signs of an aging system.
+If your AC is having a hard time and is approaching or over 10 years in age, call Service Experts Heating & Air Conditioning and 919-578-4329 for a free in-home estimate and learn about our current rebates on energy-efficient air conditioners.